DiarmuidHenry/Project-01/readme.md

 ### User Goals

-To either make an appointment/enquiry with the clinic, or at least learn more about them so that they can then decide if they would liee to go ahead and seek treatment.
+To either make an appointment/enquiry with the clinic, or at least learn more about them so that they can then decide if they would like to go ahead and seek treatment.

 ### User Testimonials

+John, aged 34, lives in Ballisodare, Co.
+Sligo, just a few kilometres from Collooney.
+He has injured his shoulder playing football at the weekend, which was then exacerbated by his physical day job as a plasterer.
+He would like to get professional help, but thinks that a visit to his GP isn't the right approach.

+John searched online and found the website for Collooney Physiotherapy.
+He was initially impressed by the sleek, simple design, giving him a good first impression.
+He had a look at the clinic's social media pages and was impressed by the range of services that he saw patients receiving.
+He looked through some of the exercises they recommended he do at home, and figured he'd see if they helped.

+2 days later, and John is already feeling better, but there was still a lot of pain and discomfort.
+He revisited the website and quickly navigated to the *Bookings* form, where he made an appointment for next Thursday at 11.30, remembering to explain his condition in the *Message* field.
+Around 15 minutes later, when the clinic had received and read his submission, they rang him on his mobile (which was his preferred method of contact), letting him know what they have booked him in for the appointment at 11.30 next Thursday.
+This also gave them a few minutes to chat about his condition, break the ice, and to make John feel welcome before he even arrived.

+John has now been to the clinic 3/4 times and his physical condition has greatly improved.
+He has also recommended Collooney Physiotherapy to some of his coworkers that are also suffering from muscular pain.

 ---

-## Design & Development
+## Design \& Development

 ### 5 Planes of UX

 #### Strategy

-- Users in the geographical are  need a physiotherapist but don't know where to find one.
+- Users in the geographical area need a physiotherapist, but don't know where to find one.
 The clinic itself wants to get more clients to increase business.

 #### Scope

-- Include a homepage wtogive an overall impresiosn onf the page.
-Includsome of the treatments available ad have a way that thae users can make a booking, o enquire about a booing.
+- Include a *Home* page that gives an overall positive impression of the page.
+Include some of the therapies available and have a way that thae users can make a booking, or enquire about a booking.

 #### Structure

-- 3 pages: Home, Treatments and Bookings.
-Users can easilyad cleal navigate between these fro a navbar (or dropdown menu on mobile deviees)
+- 3 pages: *Home*, *Treatments* and *Bookings*.
+Users can easily and clearly navigate between these from a navbar (or dropdown menu on mobile devices).

 #### Skeleton

 - A hero image greets the user when they first link to the site.
-A clear navbar at the top links to the 3 pages, whilst making clear which page the user is on.
+A clear navbar at the top links to the 3 pages, whilst making it apparent/obvious which page the user is on.
 The pages contain a mixture of text and complementary images to give users visual guidance to what they can expect if they choose to become a client.

 See [Wireframes](#wireframes) below.

 #### Surface
 - A soft, professional pastel [colour scheme](#colour-scheme) to represent calmness and professionalism.
-Intuitive UI with clear links, explanatory text and all basic information.
+Intuitive UI with clear links, explanatory text and all necessary basic information.

 ### Wireframes